Central Great Plains (ecoregion)

-The Central Great Plains are a semiarid prairie ecoregion of the central United States, part of North American Great Plains.
+The Central Great Plains are a prairie ecoregion of the central United States, part of North American Great Plains.
 The region runs from west-central Texas through west-central Oklahoma, central Kansas, and south-central Nebraska.

-It is designated as the Central and Southern Mixed Grasslands ecoregion by the World Wildlife Fund.
+It is designated as the Central and Southern Mixed Grasslands ecoregion by the World Wide Fund for Nature.

 Geography

 This large grassland area with very few trees runs north–south from central Nebraska through central Kansas and western Oklahoma to north-central Texas, covering 282,000 km2.
 It is a transition zone between the Central tall grasslands and Central forest-grasslands transition ecoregions to the east and the Western short grasslands to the west, while to the north lie the Northern mixed grasslands, which have a cooler temperature and a much shorter growing season.
 The Edwards Plateau Savannas lie to the south.